-- 39.(1) If an employee or former employee of an institution (the "former institution") applies for a position in another institution (the "new institution"), that employee must disclose in writing the details of- - (a) any prior action taken by the former institution on the grounds of misconduct, ill health or poor performance; - (b) any pending or incomplete investigation or procedure undertaken by the former institution against the employee on grounds of misconduct, ill health or poor performance of which the employee is aware. - (2) If requested to do so by of the new institution, a former institution must forward the information envisaged in subsection (1) to the new institution. - (3) If an employee of the new institution, is alleged to have committed misconduct in a former institution, the executive authority or head of the new institution- - (a) must institute or continue such steps if so requested by the former institution; - (b) may institute or continue disciplinary proceedings steps against that employee. - (4) The affected institutions must co-operate with each other in any proceedings contemplated in subsection (3) by furnishing evidence, exchanging documents and assisting in the effective and expeditious finalisation of the proceedings. - (5) If an employee, referred to in subsection (3), is found guilty of misconduct which would have constituted a ground for dismissal by the former institution, it constitutes a ground for dismissal by the new institution. - (6) If any investigation or disciplinary hearing regarding misconduct is pending against an employee of an institution, that institution may not agree to a period of notice which is less than the prescribed period of notice of resignation applicable to that employee.
+39. (1) If an employee or former employee of an institution (the "former institution") 55 applies for a position in another institution (the "new institution"), that employee must disclose to the new institution in writing the details of-

+- (a) any prior action taken against the employee by the former institution on the grounds of misconduct, ill health or poor performance within the prescribed period when applying for the position; - (b) any pending or incomplete investigation or procedure undertaken in respect of the employee of which he or she is aware, by the former employee, on the grounds of misconduct, ill health or poor performance when applying for the position. - (2) If requested to do so by the new institution, a former institution must forward the information envisaged in subsection (1) to the new institution. - (3) If an employee of the new institution is alleged to have committed misconduct in 10 a former institution, the executive authority or head of the new institution- - (a) must institute or continue such steps if so requested by the former institution; - (b) may institute or continue disciplinary proceedings against that employee. - (4) The affected institutions must co-operate with each other in any proceedings contemplated in subsection (3) by furnishing evidence, exchanging documents and 15 assisting in the effective and expeditious finalisation of the proceedings. - (5) If an employee, referred to in subsection (3), is found guilty of misconduct which would have constituted a ground for dismissal by the former institution, it constitutes a ground for dismissal by the new institution. - (6) If any investigation or disciplinary hearing regarding misconduct is pending 20 against an employee of an institution, that institution may not agree to a period of notice which is less than the prescribed period of notice of resignation applicable to that employee.